 Pau and Biel carry out the entire process by hand, from collecting the honey from the beehive, to extraction, packaging, labelling and part of the sale.
 If the honey is harvested properly, it does not expire and can be consumed year round.
 In addition to producing honey, they have learned to breed queen bees and to form colonies of bees to sell on.

 Mel Vici is Mallorcan artisan honey, and yet has no quality mark because, unlike what happens with the likes of sobrasada, oil or wine, no such mark yet exists.
-At the moment this honey is sold in Alaró, in ‘can Biel’ and in its organic market, as well as in some shops around Palma.
+At the moment this honey is sold in Alaró, in Can Biel, Calle Joan Alcover, 22 Alaro, and in the Saturday market in Alaro, as well as in some shops around Palma.

 The good news is that Mallorcan honey is an extraordinary product and the bad news is that very few people will have probably tried it, as there are very few beekeepers who can guarantee its production.
 Biel and Pau, however, can guarantee that Mel Vici is unique, small batch, and one hundred percent Mallorcan, which is why they say “there are other honeys that say they’re from here, but this honey could come from your own back garden”.